Anirudhr98/Car-Selling-Price-Prediction/README.md

 sklearn\
 \
 MODEL USED\
-Decision Tree Regressor\
+The models in contention were Random Forest Regressor, Lasso Regression and Decision Tree Regressor.\
-\
+Using GridSearchCV, Decision Tree Regression turned out to be the best fit.\

-Model Deployed on Heroku
+The Model was Deployed using Heroku.